karpolan/apollo-tutorial/README.md

 ## Server

-Runs on NodeJS.
+Works on NodeJS.
 Sources in `./server` folder.

+There is running instance of the [Server on Heroku](https://apollo-tutorial-server.herokuapp.com/)

 ## Client

 Built using ReactJS.
 Sources in `./client` folder.

+There is running instance of the [Client on Heroku](https://apollo-tutorial.herokuapp.com/)